 Step 1: Check Your Premiums

 Carrier audits can be painful, but they don't have to be.
 Keep an eye open for signs that you may be paying too much or not enough for the compensation policy.

 - Had changes in your payroll, including employee count or hours worked?

 - Experienced significant unexplained changes in premium costs?

 - Been improperly charged for employees like subcontractors who have their own coverage?

-Improperly classifying employees' jobs is a common mistake that can impact your costs.
+Improperly classifying employees' jobs is a common mistake that can impact your premiums.
 Common misclassifications include:

-- A clerical employee who is listed as working in your warehouse
+- A clerical employee who is working in a hazardous environment

 - A seasonal hire listed as a permanent employee

 - A worker who recently switched to part-time hours